1. What should I expect during my first massage therapy visit?

 2. Where will my massage session take place?

 Your massage or bodywork session will take place in a warm, comfortable, quiet room with soft music will be played to help you relax.
-You will lie on a table especially designed for your comfort.
+You will lie on a table especially designed for your comfort, which will be heated in winter.

 3. What do I wear during the massage?